-Tendency to develop dark areas under eyes can be an inherited condition.
+The tendency to develop dark areas under eyes can be an inherited condition.
 The level of skin transparency is an inherited characteristic.
-When the skin is transparent the capilleries under the eyes can look darker and more likely to show through.
+When the skin is transparent the capillaries under the eyes can look darker and more likely to show through.

 Lack of Sleep

 Poor sleep and tiredness can cause your skin to be more translucent, which in turn can cause the eye circles to become more obvious.